kgrossnickle/eth-box/README.md

 Then you will need to connect via WIFI or build the appx package and put on xbox.
 This doc covers it well https://docs.microsoft.com/en-us/windows/uwp/xbox-apps/development-environment-setup

+Lastly on your xbox, make sure to set the miner to "Game" mode.
+"App" Mode has limited GPU access
 # Change Wallet & Choosing Pool
 Edit ```std::string wallet = "0x53C58a76a9E702efC8298E7F29f322Cd2e59847E";``` ~ line 9 of MainPage.cpp to your wallet